Skip to content

 Function

 Assessment and Research at the Office of Minority Affairs & Diversity (AROMAD) provides data/assessment services in relation to federal (NIH, NSF, US Dept. Ed…), state, private, grant and gift proposals, annual performance reports within OMAD and select campus units.
 We also process and produce organized information to help staff/faculty with better decision making in day-to-day operations, planning, and future policy formation and practice.
-All operations are aimed at maintaining and enhancing performance and opportunities for underrepresented, low-income, first-generation and other underserved students.
+All operations are aimed at maintaining and enhancing performance and opportunities for first-generation, low-income, and other underserved students.

 History